Longest word in English

-The identity of the longest word in English depends on the definition of a word and of length.
+The identity of the longest word in English depends on the definition of "word" and of length.

 Words may be derived naturally from the language's roots or formed by coinage and construction.
 Additionally, comparisons are complicated because place names may be considered words, technical terms may be arbitrarily long, and the addition of suffixes and prefixes may extend the length of words to create grammatically correct but unused or novel words.
+Different dictionaries include and omit different words.

 The length of a word may also be understood in multiple ways.
 Most commonly, length is based on orthography (conventional spelling rules) and counting the number of written letters.
 Alternate, but less common, approaches include phonology (the spoken language) and the number of phonemes (sounds).

 Major dictionaries

 The longest word in any of the major English language dictionaries is pneumonoultramicroscopicsilicovolcanoconiosis (45 letters), a word that refers to a lung disease contracted from the inhalation of very fine silica particles, specifically from a volcano; medically, it is the same as silicosis.
 The word was deliberately coined to be the longest word in English, and has since been used in a close approximation of its originally intended meaning, lending at least some degree of validity to its claim.

 The Oxford English Dictionary contains pseudopseudohypoparathyroidism (30 letters).

 Merriam-Webster's Collegiate Dictionary does not contain antidisestablishmentarianism (28 letters), as the editors found no widespread, sustained usage of the word in its original meaning.
 The longest word in that dictionary is electroencephalographically (27 letters).

 The longest non-technical word in major dictionaries is floccinaucinihilipilification at 29 letters.
 Consisting of a series of Latin words meaning "nothing" and defined as "the act of estimating something as worthless"; its usage has been recorded as far back as 1741.

 Ross Eckler has noted that most of the longest English words are not likely to occur in general text, meaning non-technical present-day text seen by casual readers, in which the author did not specifically intend to use an unusually long word.
-According to Eckler, the longest words likely to be encountered in general text are deinstitutionalization and counterrevolutionaries, with 22 letters each.
+According to Eckler, the longest words likely to be encountered in general text are deinstitutionalisation (or deinstitutionalization) and counterrevolutionaries, with 22 letters each.

 A computer study of over a million samples of normal English prose found that the longest word one is likely to encounter on an everyday basis is uncharacteristically, at 20 letters.

-The word internationalization is abbreviated "i18n", the embedded number representing the number of letters between the first and the last.